 If you’re very well organized then you rarely have to deal with expired coupons.
 You make sure to organize your coupons by date.
 You always shop on the same day of the week.
 Of course, you make sure to use any coupons that will expire before the next week’s grocery run.
 But most of us are not organized.

-However, not all of us are that organized.
-Even if you are, something might come up to throw you off schedule.
 If you find yourself with expired coupons, then you might just throw them away.
 You might shake your head and think about the savings lost.
 Well, don’t start shaking your head just yet.
 Sometimes grocery stores will accept expired coupons.
-However, you should be careful with this.
+However, you should be careful about this.